neos/fusion-form/Documentation/FormBasics.md

 It is possible to create field components with translated label and error rendering.
 The prototype `Neos.Fusion.Form:Neos.BackendModule.FieldContainer` is an example for that which implements the required markup for Neos backend modules.
-Label are added and translated using the translations from `Neos.Neos:Main` and validation errors are translated using the source `Neos.Flow:ValidationErrors` as translation source.
+Labels are added and translated using the translations from `Neos.Neos:Main` and validation errors are translated using the source `Neos.Flow:ValidationErrors` as translation source.